chuhlomin/render-template/README.md

 GitHub Action to render file based on template and passed variables.

+> [!NOTE]
+> This is a Docker-based action and may not work on Windows and MacOS runners.

 ## Inputs

 | Name        | Description                                   | Required |